jasontthai/jasonthai.me/_posts/2019-08-25-how-to-host-openvpn-and-pi-hole-on-ubuntu-1804-vps.md

 ---

 ## Introduction
 I have been playing around with setting up my own [OpenVPN server](https://openvpn.net) lately and also found out [Pi-hole](https://pi-hole.net).
+OpenVPN provides a way to set up a VPN that I can self manage and Pi-hole is a network wide ad blocking system.
 The two combined services provide a good way to make your web browsing experience more secure and ad-free.

 [I followed the guide on Pi-hole to set up a VPN server](https://docs.pi-hole.net/guides/vpn/setup-openvpn-server/) but I found out that some information is missing depending on the type of VPS you have such as whether your VPS is a NAT VPS or not.
 Below is the documented steps of all my findings.